 Members attending the AGM must bring proof of membership e.g. their membership card or photo ID in order to be able to vote.
 Find out how to join LCC.

 Refreshments will be provided.
 The venue will be fully accessible and there willl be plenty of bike parking.

 What happens at the AGM & Campaigners' Conference?

 LCC’s all day AGM and Campaigners’ Conference is not just an occasion for regular AGM business such as approving the audited accounts; it’s also an opportunity for LCC members to debate and shape the future of the organisation and how we operate – from deciding what policies we believe in to what specific campaigns and projects we should run.

-The AGM is the charity’s ultimate decision-making body, and members can bring to it motions on any topic they feel is important to our future and to the achievement of our goals.
-We’re a member-led organisation, with every member having a right to submit motions to the AGM, and with every member in attendance at the AGM being entitled to vote.
+The AGM is the charity’s ultimate decision-making body.
+Members can bring to it motions on any topic they feel is important to our future and to the achievement of our goals with every member in attendance at the AGM being entitled to vote.

 But the event is not just about such formal decision-making.
 The annual conference part of the day is an important forum for members and non-members alike to engage in debates and discussions about how we conduct our work and the political environment we operate in, and how we can inform, learn from, and support each other so as to maximise our effectiveness as a whole.
 We will be offering a number of workshops for people to take part in during the Campaigners Conference before celebrating our wonderful local activists in our annual Campaigner Awards!